dashpay/docs/docs/user/masternodes/setup-evonode.rst

 2. Obtain SSL certificates for your IP address using any available provider and upload certificate files. `SSL Dragon <https://www.ssldragon.com/>`_ and `SuperbitHost
    <https://www.superbithost.com/ssl-certificates/>`_ are two options that accept cryptocurrency.

+Choose which option works best for you and follow the relevant steps below to configure dashmate with your certificate.

 .. _evonode-setup-ssl-zerossl: